 In February 2020 we have the KPS ‘National’ Competition that is ‘National’ only in that it emulates the manner in which a national comp is categorised, entered and judged.

-The KPS National Night 2019 will have Monochrome, Portrait, Nature, Photojournalism and Scapes sections and is held as the monthly image evaluation night in May each year.
+The KPS National Night 2020 will have Monochrome, Portrait, Nature, Photojournalism and Scapes sections and is held as a monthly image evaluation night each year.